 Now, consider that you have to automate the entire process from the time the development team gives the code to the time the code is deployed onto the production servers.
 We all know there is a step in the pipeline, and you have to automate this pipeline.
 To make the entire SDLC on the DevOps mode or the automated mode, we would need an automation tool.

 Jenkins is one of the automation tools that you can use.
 Jenkins provides us various interfaces and tools to automate the entire process of the complete development lifecycle.Â Suppose you have a Git repository where the development team commits the code and then Jenkins takes over from there.
 Jenkins will pull that code and then it will move it to the commit phase where the code is committed to every branch.

 Jenkins then moves the code in the build phase where it compiles the code.
-After the code is compiled, validated and reviewed the code is tested and once all the tests are done it is finally packaged into the application.
+After the code is compiled, validated, and reviewed the code is tested and once all the tests are done it is finally packaged into the application.
 It could be either a war file or a jar file.

-Jenkins role is only till the application is packaged.
+Jenkin’s role is only until the application is packaged.
 Now if it has to be delivered then we need some tools to deliver the product.
 For this, we need a tool like Docker.
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 It takes a few seconds to create an entire server and deploy something on it.
 So, to deploy some software we will need an environment that replicates the production environment and that’s what Docker provides.

 Fig: Working Flow of Jenkins